 2.6 Meta-Analysis and Systematic Reviews

-Literature review is different from reviewing literature.
-It provides a detailed in-depth understanding of the existing proof and evidence to enable the authors and readers to make valid inferences (Siddaway, et al. 2019).
-Preferred Reporting Items for Systematic Reviews and Meta-Analyses, known as PRISMA is designed to guide reviewers to report their objectives, adapted methodology and findings in an unbiased manner.
-The updated PRISMA 2020 guidelines propose new reporting guidance that indicates advances in methodology to identify, select, appraise and synthesize studies.
-PRISMA checklist is followed to have a transparent reporting system for compiling systematic reviews and meta-analyses (Page et al., 2021).
-Salient features of the 27-point PRISMA checklist are outlined below.
+A literature review is different from reviewing the literature.
+It provides a detailed, in-depth understanding of the existing evidence to enable the authors and readers to make valid inferences (Siddaway, et al. 2019).
+The Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) statement is designed to guide reviewers to report their objectives, methodology, and findings in an unbiased manner.
+The updated PRISMA 2020 guidelines propose new reporting guidance that indicates advances in methodology to identify, select, appraise, and synthesize studies.
+The PRISMA checklist provides a transparent reporting system for compiling systematic reviews and meta-analyses (Page et al., 2021).
+The salient features of the 27-point PRISMA checklist are outlined below.

 Title